For newcomers, some popular items. In chronological order.

 Bearing Down, Radically.
 Artist Mikala Dwyer is “challenging taboos” by inviting dancers to shit onstage.
 “It’s a wonderful, powerful work.”

 Will No-One Think of the Artists?
-“Employment should be optional,” says Godfrey Moase.
-So give him $30,000 every year.
-Just for being fabulous.
+“Employment should be optional,” says Godfrey Moase, who wants $30,000 a year just for being fabulous.

 I’m Sorry, But Your Utopia is Just a Little Creepy.
-When it comes to education, parents should make sacrifices.
+Parents should make sacrifices.
 Not for their children.
 Of their children.

 Headdesk, She Replied.
-If you should be mugged near where black people happen to live, don’t call the police.
+If mugged, don’t call the police.
 That would be proof of your racism and “white privilege.”

 Two Balls Bad, No Balls Good.
 The Guardian’s Mike Power denounces the barbecue patriarchy, where pleasure is impossible.